pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 The `PaymentHubLocator` is constantly monitoring consensus changes for these hub announcements.
 Whenever a new host announces itself as payment hub, or an existing host announces he is no longer willing to act as a hub, this will be signaled to the routing subsystem.
-Most likely it will just be reflected in the host database.

-Here again, we will just extend the existing code that calls 'findHostAnnouncements' when a block is added to the consensus.

 ### Payment Destination List